gatling/gatling/src/sphinx/quickstart.rst

    val scn = scenario("Scenario Name").exec(Search.search, Browse.browse, Edit.edit)

-Step 02: More users = more load!
+Step 02: Configure virtual users
 --------------------------------

 So, this is great, we can load test our server with... one user!
-We are going to increase the number of users.
+Let's increase the number of users.

 Let define two populations of users:

-  * The regular users: they can search and browse computer models.
+  * *regular* users: they can search and browse computer models.
-  * The admin users: they can search, browse and edit computer models.
+  * *admin* users: they can also edit computer models.

 Translating into scenario this gives::